skip to Main Content

 An Introductory Question for Every Believer:

 Do you believe that when the Bible gives us clear instructions—whether from the Lord Jesus Christ Himself or from His Apostles writing under the direct inspiration of the Holy Spirit—that we, as Christians, are bound to follow them as they are delivered?
-If your heartfelt answer is, “Yes, my desire is to obey God’s Word in all things,” then this conviction must be applied to one of the most foundational aspects of our faith: the very definition of a New Testament church and its practices.
+If your heartfelt answer is, “Yes, my desire is to obey God’s Word in all things,” then this conviction must be applied to one of the most foundational aspects of our faith: the very definition of a New Testament assembly and its practices.

 The New Testament term for church is ekklesia, meaning a “called-out assembly.”
-However, not every gathering of believers constitutes a fully organized New Testament church.
+However, not every gathering of believers constitutes a fully organized New Testament assembly.
 The defining mark is the presence of biblically qualified leadership.

-While we cherish the promise that Christ is spiritually present wherever two or three are gathered in His name (Matthew 18:20), this is a promise for prayer and fellowship, not a blueprint for church governance.
+While we cherish the promise that Christ is spiritually present wherever two or three are gathered in His name (Matthew 18:20), this is a promise for prayer and fellowship, not a blueprint for assembly governance.
 A biblically recognized assembly requires a God-ordained authority structure, centered on the office of elder (also called overseer or pastor).

 Scriptural Foundation 1: The Apostolic Mandate for Elders